-Rain, wind, rocks, branches, fishing hooks…regardless of how you spend your time outside, there are a multitude of hazards that can ruin your shiny new hat before it’s even had a chance to shine.
+Rain, wind, rocks, branches, fishing hooks…regardless of how you spend your time outside, there is a multitude of hazards that can ruin your shiny new hat before it’s even had a chance to shine.
 That’s why the material that the boonie hat is made of is very important since it decides the hat’s durability.

 That should be enough to give you coverage without getting in the way.
 If staying compact isn’t an issue, you can typically find boonie hats up to four inches wide at the brim, which will certainly shade you all day long.

-Specific Features: UPF-50, quick-dry nylon fabric, Omni-wick sweatband and mesh breathability panel
+Specific features: UPF-50, quick-dry nylon fabric, Omni-wick sweatband, mesh breathability panel, chin strap

 The mesh panel is located right above the forehead-level sweat-wicking band inside the hat.
 This is a great feature if you know that you will be sweating a lot, as it will help the hat stay breathable and cool you down.